ICTU/quality-time/docs/USAGE.md

 To ignore branches that people are actively working on, use the "Number of days since last commit after which to consider branches inactive"-parameter.

+### Merge requests

+The merge requests metric reports the number of merge requests.
+Currently, GitLab and Azure DevOps can be configured as source for this metric.

+In itself, the number of merge requests is not indicative of software quality.
+However, by setting the parameter "Minimum number of upvotes", the metric can report on merge requests that have fewer than the minimum number of upvotes.
+The parameter "Merge request state" can be used to exclude e.g. closed merge requests.
+The parameter "Target branches to include" can be used to further limit the merge requests to only count merge requests that target specific branches, e.g. the "develop" branch.

 ## Notes on specific sources

 ### GitLab